sholludev/.github/profile/README.md

 # [SOLU FILANTROPI TEKNOLOGI](https://solu.co.id/)

-Hello 👋, We are Solu filantropi Teknologi.
+Hello 👋, We are Solu Filantropi Teknologi.

 We consist of young generation who have high integrity to build a better Indonesia through Information and Technology.